-This prospectus and the information incorporated by reference in this prospectus include "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-All statements included or incorporated by reference herein regarding our strategy, future operations, collaborations, intellectual property, cash resources, financial position, future revenues, projected costs, prospects, plans, and objectives of management, other than statements of historical fact, are forward-looking statements.
-The words "believes," "anticipates," "estimates," "elans," "expects," "intends," "may," "could," "should," "potential," "likely," "projects," "continue," "will," and "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-We cannot guarantee that we actually will achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
-There are a number of important factors that could cause our actual results to differ materially from those indicated or implied by the forward-looking statements that we make.
-These important factors include those incorporated into this prospectus by reference.
-These factors and the other cautionary statements made in this prospectus and the documents we incorporate by reference as being applicable to all related forward-looking statements whenever they appear in this prospectus and in the documents we incorporate by reference.
-In addition, any forward-looking statements represent our estimates only as of the date that this prospectus is filed with the Securities and Exchange Commission, or the SEC, and should not be relied upon as representing our estimates as of any date subsequent to the date of this prospectus.
-We do not assume any obligation to update
+This prospectus supplement, the accompanying prospectus and the information incorporated or deemed to be incorporated by reference herein or therein contain or incorporate by reference "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+All statements contained or incorporated by reference herein regarding our strategy, future operations, collaborations, intellectual property, cash resources, financial position, future revenues, projected costs, prospects, plans, and objectives of management, other than statements of historical fact, are forward-looking statements.
+The words "believes," "anticipates," "estimates," "plans," "expects," "intends," "may," "could," "should," "potential," "likely," "projects," "continue," "will," and "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+We cannot guarantee that we actually will achieve the plans, intentions or expectations expressed or implied in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
+There are a number of important factors that could cause actual results, levels of activity, performance or events to differ materially from those expressed or implied in the forward-looking statements that we make.
+These important factors include those incorporated or deemed to be incorporated by reference into this prospectus supplement and the accompanying prospectus.
+These factors and the other cautionary statements made in this prospectus supplement, the accompanying prospectus and the documents incorporated or deemed to be incorporated by reference herein or therein should be read as being applicable to all related forward-looking statements whenever they appear in this prospectus supplement, the accompanying prospectus and the documents we incorporate and those that are deemed to be incorporated by reference herein or therein.
+In addition, any forward-looking statements represent our estimates only as of the date of this prospectus supplement and should not be relied upon as representing our views as of any date subsequent to the date of this prospectus supplement.
+We do not assume any obligation to update any forward-looking statements.
+We disclaim any intention or obligation to update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.